How to Make a Pretty Brooch Pin Bracelet

 Measure your wrist.

 Put your beads in a row to measure them.
-I’m making a 7.5-inch bracelet so I measured out the beads against a ruler to get the correct number and to make my bracelets all uniform size.
+I’m making a 7.5-inch bracelet so I measured out the beads against a ruler to get the correct number and make my bracelets all the same size.

 Measuring out 7.5 inches of beads to make one of the bracelets needed for a brooch bracelet.